 If you have specific topics you'd like to discuss, questions, or are just plain curious about GuideStar’s Seals of Transparency, please leave a comment below.

 Still have questions?
-Check out GuideStar’s support services and get a response within 24 business hours.
+Check out the Help Center to get a response within 24 business hours.

 Notes: (1) The recommendations in this post are those of the persons interviewed and are not endorsements by GuideStar.
 (2) The content of this post is provided for information only and is not intended to serve as accounting advice.
 If you have questions about recording and reporting your organization’s finances, contact a nonprofit accounting professional.